eduardspirache/MultiThread-Perfect-Powers/README.md

 # Multi-Threading with Map-Reduce

-App designed to find perfect powers and count the individual appearances within a set of files, while using Multithreading in C and the Map-Reduce model.
+App designed to find perfect powers and count the individual appearances within a set of files, while using Multithreading in C++ and the Map-Reduce model.

 # Implementation